timlohse1104/tilloh.dev/frontend/README.md

 ## Automatically

 1. Make changes to the frontend code under `/frontend`.
-2. Push the changes to the repository `main` branch.
+2. Push the changes to the repository `develop` branch.
-3. The changes will be automatically deployed to the server.
+3. The changes will be automatically deployed to the homelab server.

 ## Manually